Improve time to schedule a build

 This really should be reduced a lot.
 Like all the cancelling/deprio logic could be moved to a minion job - just as the calculcation of blocked_by state I guess.

-#3 Updated by mkittler about 1 year ago
+#3 Updated by mkittler over 3 years ago

 I'm only wondering why we do the blocked_by calculation currently twice.
 One time directly after creating a job via